 Ongoing involvement via series fiction, artistic progress reports, regularly repeating events, etc. Benefits include giving people more of what they enjoy, and providing a long window of participation for people who want to contribute but may only have spare money occasionally.

 Elizabeth Barrette writes fiction, nonfiction, and poetry in the fields of speculative fiction, gender studies, and alternative spirituality.
 Recent publications include the short story "Clouds in the Morning" in Torn World and poem "The Forest of Infinity" in Star*Line.
 She serves on the Canon Board, editing and selecting material at Torn World.
 She hosts a monthly Poetry Fishbowl on her blog, The Wordsmith’s Forge (http://ysabetwordsmith.livejournal.com), writing poems based on audience prompts.
 She enjoys suspension-of-disbelief bungee-jumping and spelunking in other people's reality tunnels.
-Would you like to support our contributors?
-As a subscriber, you could use your subscription fee to pay this author for their work, as well as receive lots of extra subscriber perks!

 All graphics on these pages are under copyright.
 Webpage design copyrighted by Ellen Million Graphics.
 All content copyrighted by the creating artist.
 If you find anything which is not working properly, please let me know!